 The Knight-Hennessy Scholars program cultivates a diverse, multidisciplinary community of emerging leaders from around the world and guides them to collaborate, innovate, and communicate as they prepare to address the complex challenges facing society.
 Knight-Hennessy Scholars become part of a supportive family of fellow scholars.
 Through the King Global Leadership Program, scholars will broaden knowledge, develop skills, and strengthen character; this platform provides a collection of community experiences, workshops, meetings with leaders, domestic and global study trips, and personal development opportunities.
 Knight-Hennessy Scholars also receive funding for graduate study at Stanford University.
 Apply here.
-The KHS application deadline is October 14, 2020 at 1:00 pm Pacific Time.
+Please refer to the KHS webpage for KHS application deadline information, as that may differ from departmental deadlines.

 Master’s of Science in Engineering — Design Impact

 MS Design Impact is a distinct degree from the MS Mechanical Engineering discipline with a separate application process.
 This two-year degree addresses thematic challenges using design thinking.
 The current themes are (1) Empathic Autonomy: Personalizing healthcare in the digital age; and (2) Empowering Power: Giving people control of their own energy resources.
 Design Impact will teach Stanford’s empathy-driven design process and also foster a growth mindset, teaching subjects such as Creative Confidence, Needfinding, Smart Products, and Design Experiments.
 Second-year coursework tackles “the last mile of design” — bringing projects from classrooms and research labs out into the world, to make a positive impact.
 You can learn more about the program at http://designimpact.stanford.edu/.
 Navigate to the “How to Apply” page to review the application procedure.